 - 1. Enter your vehicle and close all doors. - 2.
 Fasten your seat belt (Fastening the seat belt will cancel any chiming that may confuse you during this programming procedure). - 3.
 Place the key into the ignition. - 4.
-Within 10 seconds cycle the key from the OFF position to the ON position four times; ending in the ON position (Do not start the engine). - 5.
-Within 30 seconds, press the driver's door lock switch in the LOCK direction.
+Within 15 seconds cycle the key from the LOCK position to the ON/RUN position a minimum of four times; ending in the LOCK position ( Do not start the engine).